High Voltage Programming Circuit

-NSDSP only supports LVP programming.
-However on some PIC devices, LVP has to be disabled to make use of MCLR pin.
-In such situations, NSDSP may use an external circuit to enable HVP programming.
+NSDSP-1 only supports LVP programming.
+However, some of the PIC devices require HVP Programming.
+Also, sometimes LVP has to be disabled to make use of MCLR pin.
+In such situations, NSDSP-1 may use an external circuit to enable HVP programming.

-The circuit must supply Vpp voltage to the target's PIC MCLR when NSDSP drives its MCLR pin low.
+The circuit must supply Vpp voltage to the target's PIC MCLR when NSDSP-1 drives its MCLR pin low.
 An example of such circuit is shown below.

 When NSDSP drives MCLR high, the Q1 transistor turns on and pulls the anode of D1 low.
 In this state, the voltage on PIC's MCLR pin depends on "GP input" voltage - when "GP input" is high, D2 pulls MCLR pin high; when "GP input" is low, the pull-down resitor R3 pulls MCLR pin low.